cryptochizes/parallel-calculator/README.md

 Managing of clusters and workers slod downs the server with this load even more than handling the calculations itself ;

+But we can see that Clustering has some benefits and it's visible:
+- requests/sec higher
+- response_time.mean lower
+- response_time.median lower

-And I've add some tests: npm run test  =
+Also, I've add some tests: npm run test